 You'll need Flashpoint Core to test your games in a lightweight copy of Flashpoint you can afford to break.

-All games should be tested in Flashpoint, if not Core then at least the full version.
+All games should be tested in Flashpoint; if not Core, then at least Ultimate.
 Just opening the game in a projector or browser is not enough of a test.

 Packing it up